dafacto/startwithbitcoin/_resources/06_bitcoin_exchanges.md

 - [Crypto.com Exchange](https://crypto.com/exchange) (Global) — One of the newest exchanges is provided by Crypto.com, and includes frequent promotions for their customers.

+- [OKCoin](https://www.okcoin.com) (Global) — One of the oldest, and most trusted exchanges, with a focus on user experience.

 {% include suggestions.html %}